nicrivers/realization_rate_egh_medhat/README.md

 ## Realization rate

-Project for estimating the realized energy savings from Canadian energy efficiency programs, using data from Medicine Hat.
+Project for estimating the realized energy savings from Canadian energy efficiency programs.

+For the paper "Estimates of long-run energy savings and realization rates from a large energy efficiency retrofit program" by Maya Papineau, Nicholas Rivers, and Kareman Yassin.

 To reproduce all figures and tables, execute the batch file (Windows OS):
 "run_all.bat"